The 6 best AI chatbots for business in 2026

 • What problem are you trying to solve?
 Getting rid of common support questions is very different from finding sales leads or handling internal IT requests.
 Figure out your main goal first, and you'll quickly narrow down your choices.

 • Improve or replace?
 This is the big one.
-Do you want an all-in-one platform that means moving your entire team over (like Intercom or Zendesk)?
+Do you want an industry-leading, all-in-one platform that serves as your complete business hub (like HubSpot or Zendesk)?
 Or would you rather have a flexible AI layer that improves the tools you already have (like eesel AI)?
+Both paths offer great ways to modernize your setup.

 • Where does your knowledge live?
 A bot is only as smart as the information it can access.
 Make sure the platform you choose can connect to all your knowledge sources, not just a public FAQ page.
 That includes internal wikis, spreadsheets, and past conversations.